 The Inn at Houmas House

-There are two dining options onsite: the Carriage House (open every day) which offers fine dining with a casual atmosphere, and Latil's Landing (open Wednesday - Sunday), which is located in the 230 year old French house; offering an historic ambience to your dining experience.
-Please note that due to the remote location of the property, both restaurants can get quite busy; we therefore recommend pre-booking a table for dinner - please let your consultant know if you would like to do this.
+There are two dining options onsite: the Carriage House (open every day) which offers fine dining with a casual atmosphere, and Latil's Landing (open Wednesday to Sunday), which is located in the 230-year-old French house; offering an historic ambience to your dining experience.
+Please note that due to the remote location of the property, both restaurants can get quite busy; we therefore recommend pre-booking a table for dinner — please let your consultant know if you would like to do this.

 Speak to someone

 - Make an inquiry